Mohanavadivel-git/caasworkshop/lesson1.2.md

 ```

 2. For the workshop, we will use the Springboot application.
 To do so, we need to build the application using gradle.

+> Note: For this sample app, you will need to point your `JAVA_HOME` environment variable to your JDK8 path if you are currently using Java 10 or 11

 ```bash
 $ cd springboot